johnamdickson/portfolio-project-3/README.md

 - All gifs were generated on [ezif.com.](https://ezgif.com/video-to-gif)
 - The ASCII weather icons were generated [here](https://asciiart.club/) using icons sourced from [Flaticon](https://www.flaticon.com/). *A full list of icons used with corresponding links can be found [here](views/README-files/flaticon-links.pdf).*
 - ASCII title text was generated using this [Text to ASCII Art Generator.](https://patorjk.com/software/taag)
+- Thanks to Steve Doherty and Lewis Dillon for their code review feedback of which I was able to resolve two errors.
 <br><br>
 <a href="#contents">BACK TO CONTENTS 🔼</a>